tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.storage.bucket_delete_garbage(bucket_id)

-    Force garbage collection for the bucket id in case the bucket was transferred to a different replica set.
+    Force garbage collection for the bucket identified by bucket_id in case the bucket was transferred to a different replica set.

     :param bucket_id: a bucket identifier